rvmey/HubitatTRIGGERcmd/README.md

-"# Hubitat code for TRIGGERcmd"
+# Hubitat code for TRIGGERcmd

+See TRIGGERcmd - Hubitat install.docx for installation instructions.